openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    inherit autotools gettext

-The variable ``LIC_FILES_CHKSUM`` is used to track source license changes as described in the "`Tracking License
-Changes <#usingpoky-configuring-LIC_FILES_CHKSUM>`__" section in the Yocto Project Overview and Concepts Manual.
+The variable ``LIC_FILES_CHKSUM`` is used to track source license changes as described in the ":ref:`dev-manual/dev-manual-common-tasks:tracking license changes`" section in the Yocto Project Overview and Concepts Manual.
 You can quickly create Autotool-based recipes in a manner similar to the previous example.

 .. _new-recipe-makefile-based-package: